Questions To Ask a Cocker Spaniel Breeder BEFORE Buying Your Puppy

 Beautiful golden cocker spaniel puppy sitting in a meadow with yellow and white flowers in the background.Come on Mum, take the picture!

-• Ask if there are any health issues in the parents (or their puppies) that you should be aware of.
+• Ask if you should be aware of any health issues in the parents (or their puppies).

 • Ask if both parents have been tested and cleared for hip scores.
 Responsible Cocker Spaniel breeders will do this before mating their dogs.